Pupil, Sport Premium & Covid Catch Up

 The Sport Premium is a sum of money paid to primary schools by the Government specifically to improve their PE and sport provision.
 The idea behind this funding is to promote healthy lifestyle choices and give children opportunities to reach the performance levels they are capable of.

 We believe that PE and sport play a vital role in helping children thrive at Meadow Park Academy.
-You can read about how we intend to use the Sport Premium over the coming academic year, 2021-22, and the impact of this funding in 2020-21 in the attached statement below.
+You can read about the impact of this funding in 2021-22 in the attached statement below.

 Catch up funding Strategy